jeevanions/free-genai-bootcamp-2025/lang-portal/backend-go/backend-tech-spec.md

   - created_at datetime DEFAULT CURRENT_TIMESTAMP
   - Indexes: group_id

+Note: While the initial design considered separate start_time and end_time fields, the implementation uses created_at to track when the session started, as the current prototype focuses on simple session tracking without duration.

 - study_activities - a specific study activity that can be launched with a group
   - id integer PRIMARY KEY AUTOINCREMENT
   - name string NOT NULL